stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 * [Install Seldon Core, Prometheus and Grafana](#install-seldon-core-prometheus-and-grafana)
 * [Deploy ML models, scrape and graph operational metrics](#deploy-ml-models-scrape-and-graph-operational-metrics)
 * [Scrape and graph custom metrics](#scrape-and-graph-custom-metrics)

+### Approach
+This repo contains various manifests for configuring Seldon Core, Prometheus and Grafana, which we will use to deplopy the showcase.
+The machine learning models used here are example for working with metrics.

 # Install Seldon Core, Prometheus and Grafana